-One of the biggest problem facing corporations today in all fields of business is internet domain name disputes.
-With the global expansion of domain names, the internet universe is opening wide, and registrants of domain names are battling it out against trademark owners over internet domain names such as:
+One of the biggest problems facing corporations today is internet domain name disputes which implicitly call into question trademarks and brand building.
+With the global expansion of domain names (.TV, YEAH, ATTORNEY etc.), the internet universe is EXPLODING, and registrants of domain names (sometimes deemed cybersquatters) are battling it out against trademark owners over internet domain names.
+Some legal issues include:

 1. Domain names dealing with company names that are federally registered trademarks (for example, trademarks that have been registered with the USPTO)

 2. Domain names that incorporate trademarked company products (ex. product names that have trademarks, whether federally registered or common law trademark rights)

 3. Domain names that incorporate company service marks (service marks can be registered as trademarks)

 4. Domain names that incorporate corporate slogans that have been federally registered as a trademark or which have common law trademark rights.

 5. Domain names that incorporate personal names and nicknames that are protected by trademark rights

 They are the kinds of domain names that cybersquatters are purchasing with the hopes of selling them in bad faith to the owners of the trademark.

 While you have to applaud the entrepreneurialism of those buying, registering, and selling the domain, you also have to look at the “bad faith aspects” of registering marks of the trademark owners in an attempt to hold the domain hostage and forcing you to buy these domains, often through the use of a “domain name broker” who will also want a commission to help you obtain the domain name which you feel you might be rightly entitled to as a matter of law.